Telus misses profit estimates as it spends heavily to add subscribers

 Shaw also reported last month an increase in costs that squeezed its margins.

-Telus said it added about 115,000 new wireless postpaid customers in the quarter, compared with RBC Capital Markets’ expectation of over 99,000.
+Telus said it added about 115,000 new wireless postpaid customers in the quarter.
+That compares with 99,000 additions estimated by RBC Capital Markets and 93,000 by Barclays.

-The company also said churn rate, or the percentage of subscribers who discontinued services, fell to 0.86 percent from 0.94 percent a year earlier.
+The company’s postpaid churn rate, or percentage of subscribers who discontinued services, also fell to 0.86 percent and was below the consensus estimate of a 0.9 percent drop, according to Barclays analyst Phillip Huang.

 Average revenue per user (ARPU) for wireless services rose 3 percent in the quarter.